Alex427427427/obsidian_1/Life/Dating and Relationship/How to Find One/Long Term Deprivation Leads to Desperation.md

 1. For some, desperation and low self-esteem result from a lack of positive things in their lives - hobbies, friends, contributing value.

 2. For others, desperation and low self-esteem came from the long term deprivation of love itself, leading them to severely question what value they hold, and threatens to blow their sanity.
-But this desperation is not conductive to finding a partner.
+But this desperation is not conducive to finding a partner.
 So for them it becomes a vicious cycle.
 Deprivation leads to low self-esteem and desperation, when they were otherwise fine in other areas of life.

 For the first group of people, it is obvious that the first steps to solving their problems is developing those other areas of life.